An alarm went off on SpaceX's all-tourist space flight. The problem was the toilet - Local News 8

 Isaacman said that during the Inspiration4 mission, he didn’t feel the urge to vomit.
 But adjusting to microgravity can be uncomfortable.

 Not all of his crewmates were as lucky.
-Hayley Arceneaux, a 29-year-old cancer survivor who served as Inspiration4’s medical officer, had to administer Phenergan shots — an antihistamine used to treat motion sickness — to crew members Sian Procter and Chris Sembroski — to combat nausea, Isaacman said.
+Hayley Arceneaux, a 29-year-old cancer survivor who served as Inspiration4’s medical officer, had to administer Phenergan shots — an antihistamine used to treat motion sickness to combat nausea, Isaacman said.

 The inescapable fact is that humans will be battling maladies for as long as we continue to look at space and see it as place we should be going.
 That’s why many journalists, including Roach, have questioned our tendency to romanticize space travel and downplay the harsh realities and risks.